 - Your child would benefit from Pool Therapy

-- Your child is not eligible to receive physiotherapy services from OCTC (Quebec resident or school-age child)
+- Your child is not eligible to receive physiotherapy services from CHEO (Quebec resident or school-age child)

 When there has been damage to the central nervous system (brain), there can be difficulty with initiation of movement, muscle imbalance, tightness in muscles (spasticity or contractures), and impaired balance.
-Physiotherapy can improve mobility, strengthen weak muscles, and help your child develop functional skills such as sitting and crawling.
-Your child’s physiotherapist will work closely with you to teach you the optimal way to hold and move your child, and help them develop the movement skills that they need.
+Physiotherapy can improve mobility, strengthen weak muscles, and help your child develop functional skills, such as sitting, crawling and walking.

 The paediatric physiotherapists at Action Potential Rehabilitation work exclusively with infants and children with developmental disabilities like Cerebral Palsy.
 They have taken many specialized courses in treatment approaches such as Motor Relearning, Neuro Developmental Treatment (NDT) / Bobath and Medek.
 They also have training in techniques such as Kinesiotaping and Myofascial Release, which can be beneficial adjuncts to Hands-On Physiotherapy. – Link to Paeds Hands On Physio.